codio/knowledge/source/instructors/setupcourses/assignment-settings/assignment-duration.rst

 Note:: The time zone is automatically taken from the Course time zone, if you wish to change to a different time zone click the 'click here' link to open the Course Details settings.
 There you can change the time zone for all the assignments in the course.

-4. Click the **On Assignment End** drop-down and choose one of the following options to indicate what happens when the **End Time** has been reached:
+4. Click the **On Assignment End** drop-down and choose one of the following options to indicate what happens when the **Closing Time** has been reached:

    - **Disable Assignment** (see :ref:`Disable Assignment <disable-assignment>`)
    - **Mark as Complete** (see :ref:`Visibility on Completed <visibility-completed>`)